Nathan Arnold

-Nathan Anthony Arnold (born 26 July 1987) is an English football manager and former professional footballer who is manager of Cleethorpes Town.
+Nathan Anthony Arnold (born 26 July 1987) is an English football manager and former professional footballer.
+He was most recently manager of Grantham Town.

 As a player he was active between 2005 and 2020 and was primarily a winger but could also play as a striker.
-He played for Lincolnshire sides Grimsby Town and Lincoln City; with The Mariners he scored the third goal in stoppage time to earn Grimsby promotion back to the Football League in a 3-1 victory over Forest Green Rovers at Wembley Stadium in the National League play-off final.
-The following season he also scored the only goal of the game for a Non-League Lincoln side in a 1-0 win over Ipswich Town in the FA Cup third round and would go on to be part of the Imps side that were eventually knocked out in the Quarter finals by Arsenal.
+He played for Lincolnshire sides Grimsby Town and Lincoln City; with The Mariners he scored the third goal in stoppage time to earn Grimsby promotion back to the Football League in a 3–1 victory over Forest Green Rovers at Wembley Stadium in the National League play-off final.
+The following season he also scored the only goal of the game for a Non-League Lincoln side in a 1–0 win over Ipswich Town in the FA Cup third round and would go on to be part of the Imps side that were eventually knocked out in the Quarter finals by Arsenal.
 He also played professionally for Mansfield Town and Cambridge United with spells at Non-League sides Hyde United, Alfreton Town, Salford City, Boston United and Altrincham.